Eddie Redmayne Once Rode On Top Of Tom Hiddleston As A Girl

 This year, Hiddleston won a Golden Globe for his performance in The Night Manager.
 Over the past few years, the actor has appeared in a string of prominent projects, including Thor, The Avengers, War Horse, Crimson Peak, High-Rise, Kong: Skull Island, and many others.

-Eddie Redmayne shares close ties not only to Hiddleson, apparently.
+Apparently, Eddie Redmayne shares close ties not only to Hiddleston.
 Earlier this month, the Fantastic Beasts and Where to Find Them actor made heads turn for all the right reasons at the BAFTAs 2017, according to Metro.
-Though not because he looked dapper and handsome (though that helped, too) – but because Eddie Redmayne sported a similar suit worn by fellow British actor Andrew Garfield.
+Though not because he looked dapper and handsome (though that helped, too), but because Eddie Redmayne sported a similar suit worn by fellow British actor Andrew Garfield.

 Whether it was a coincidence or not, Eddie Redmayne and Andrew Garfield opted for the same look that night: both sporting white jackets, white shirts, black bow ties, and black trousers.

-@jamierealfans your post yesterday made this… #JamieDornan #EddieRedmayne #AndrewGarfield #RobertPattinson ???????????????????????????????????? pic.twitter.com/MWAVzhzEjW
+@jamierealfans your post yesterday made this… #JamieDornan #EddieRedmayne #AndrewGarfield #RobertPattinson???????????????????????????????????? pic.twitter.com/MWAVzhzEjW

 — Kathy (@KathyC_77) March 1, 2017